apettiigrew/invoice-microservices/README.md

 | **Grafana**       | http://localhost:3000/                                          |
 | **Prometheus**    | http://localhost:9090/targets                                   |
 | **Metrics**       | server_url/actuator/metrics <br> server_url/actuator/prometheus |

+### Kubernetes + Helm
+There are also helm charts created for each service in the ecosystem.
+The charts are located in the `helm` directory.

 ### Contributions are welcome!
 Invoice Microservice system is open source, and would greatly appreciate your help.
 Feel free to suggest and implement any improvements.